 About the concept, Thinker and Dreamer has followed the basic concept with white is chosen to be the main tone.
 Meanwhile, the black comes from tables and chairs have complemented the total ambiance of the cafe.

-In addition, Thinker and Dreamer is like its name, this is where you can mull over and lose their mind frittering any corner of the place.
+In addition, Thinker and Dreamer is like its name, this is where you can mull over and lose your mind frittering any corner of the place.
 Just you and the view of Saigon!

 Address: 42 Nguyen Hue, Ben Nghe ward, dist 1, HCMC.